-"A 2023 that follows on from a 2022 in the Guide, and the same style for this Pinot Noir from 40-year-old vines planted on limestone soil.
-With an intense garnet color, the wine builds in power with notes of blackberry and spicy blackcurrant mingled with leather.
-Supple on the attack, with good length, it shows a certain tannic firmness without excessive austerity, retaining a fresh and delicious character, in harmony with aromas of wild berries."
+“The 2023 vintage follows the 2022 in the Guide, and this Pinot Noir—made from 40-year-old vines planted on limestone soil—shows the same character.
+With an intense garnet color, the wine builds in intensity with notes of spiced blackberry and blackcurrant intermingled with leather.
+Supple on the palate with good length, it displays a certain tannic firmness without excessive austerity, retaining a fresh and delicious character, in harmony with wild berry aromas.”
 (Le Guide Hachette 2026)

 Buy your Moltès wines at the best price in a private sale!